Let’s talk popularity tests.

 It’s not as dramatic as you might think.
 The Top Ten names tend to be pretty popular nationwide.

-But Skylar makes the girls’ Top Ten in Alabama.
-In Nevada, Sebastian comes in at #8 for boys.
-And Wyatt and Ryker are Top Ten favorites in Wyoming.
+But Bridger makes the girls’ Top Ten in Wyoming.
+In Mississippi, Kinsley comes in at #5 for girls.
+And Asher, Grayson, and Waylon are the top boys’ names in West Virginia.

 You can check the state-specific data at the Social Security site here.
 One challenge: if your metro area spans more than one state, you’ll have to use your best guess at how much the data applies to you.